 Remove the stems and coarsely chop the spinach.
 Add to the salad along with the chopped avocado and cranberries.
 Toss everything together.
 If desired, ribbon some basil and top the salad with the fresh basil.

-Toss the salad with desired amount of dressing (you'll likely have some leftover!)
+Toss the salad with desired amount of dressing (you might have some leftover depending on how dressed you liked your salads!)
 Enjoy immediately.

 Do not dress anything you don't intend to eat that day.
 This salad is best eaten immediately after being dressed, so if you want leftovers, only toss what you will eat with the dressing.